-The share price of our common stock may be volatile or may decline regardless of our operating performance, resulting in substantial losses for investors purchasing shares of common stock in this offering.
+The share price of our common stock is subject to fluctuation, has been and may continue to be volatile and may decline regardless of our operating performance, resulting in substantial losses for investors purchasing shares of common stock in this offering.

-The initial public offering price for shares of common stock sold in this offering will be determined by negotiation between the representatives of the underwriters and us.
-This price may not reflect the market price of our common stock following the completion of this offering.
-In addition, we expect the market price of our common stock may be volatile for the foreseeable future.
+We expect that the market price of our common stock may continue to be volatile for the foreseeable future.
 The market price of our common stock may fluctuate significantly in response to numerous factors, many of which are beyond our control, including the factors listed below and other factors described in this "Risk Factors" section:

-- actual or anticipated fluctuations in our operating results; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - failure of securities analysts to initiate or maintain coverage of our company, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - ratings changes by any securities analysts who follow our company; - announcements by us or our competitors of significant technical innovations, acquisitions, strategic partnerships, joint ventures or capital commitments; - changes in operating performance and common stock market valuations of other technology companies generally; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - changes in our board of directors or management; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - lawsuits threatened or filed against us; - short sales, hedging and other derivative transactions involving our common stock; - general economic conditions in the United States and abroad; and - other events or factors, including those resulting from war, incidents of terrorism or responses to these events.
+- actual or anticipated fluctuations in our operating results; - the financial projections we may provide to the public, any changes in these projections or our failure to meet these projections; - failure of securities analysts to initiate or maintain coverage of our company, changes in financial estimates by any securities analysts who follow our company, or our failure to meet these estimates or the expectations of investors; - · ratings changes by any securities analysts who follow our company; - announcements by us or our competitors of significant technical innovations, acquisitions, strategic partnerships, joint ventures or capital commitments; - changes in operating performance and common stock market valuations of other technology companies generally; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - changes in our board of directors or management; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - potential lawsuits threatened or filed against us; - short sales, hedging and other derivative transactions involving our common stock; - general economic conditions in the United States and abroad; and - · other events or factors, including those resulting from war, incidents of terrorism or responses to these events.